Does your dog have an upset stomach? Dogs normally eat grass to clean out their system. This is a natural method of soothing your dog’s sick tummy.

 Check Your Dog’s Temperature

 We recommend using a rectal thermometer because it is the most accurate option (put lube on the thermometer first).
-An ear thermometer is also an option, but not as precise.
+An ear thermometer is also an option, but it is not as precise.
 A dog’s normal body temperature is 101 to 102.5°F. A temperature above 104°F is a fever.
 If the temperature is higher than 104°F or lower than 99°F, you should go to the vet or emergency vet hospital immediately.
 A fever or drop in body temperature signals a serious illness that requires prompt veterinary treatment.

 Find Out What Your Dog Ate